 Note that during the initial phase of Walt Disney World’s reopening, Geyser Point Bar & Grill is one of the few Magic Kingdom-area restaurants with open air or outdoor dining.
 As covered in our List of Outdoor Dining Options at Walt Disney World, avoiding prolonged indoor exposure and eating outside is one of the best ways to mitigate your risk.

-Accordingly, while at Wilderness Lodge in July 2020, we opted to revisit Geyser Point Bar & Grill.
+We’ve revisited Geyser Point Bar & Grill during two post-reopening stays at Wilderness Lodge in the last ~8 months.
 We’ve subsequently updated this review with new-to-us menu items, plus info about changes, thoughts on our experience, and more.
 Suffice to say, we’ve always been fans of Geyser Point, but our opinion is now even more favorable!

 Let’s start this review with ambiance.
 There’s really not much of the Imagineered variety at Geyser Point Bar & Grill, beyond the basic stone and exposed cedar design of the open-air structure.
 It looks rustic and fits the vibe of Wilderness Lodge, and that’s perfectly fine from our perspective.
 The inherent atmosphere of being in the natural setting along Bay Lake is more than sufficient.
 More than perfectly fine and sufficient–it’s fantastic.